nathanielnorth/apexapp/_pages/privacypolicy.md

 ---
 layout: page
-title: Apex Privacy Policy
+title: Privacy Policy
 include_in_header: true
 ---
-# Privacy Policy
+# Apex: Privacy Policy

 This privacy policy applies to the Apex: Appointments Extended app (hereby referred to as "Application") for mobile devices that was created by Nathaniel North (hereby referred to as "Service Provider") as a Freemium service.
 This service is intended for use "AS IS".